mattam82/Coq-Equations/_includes/README.md

 ## HoTT Variant

-The HoTT variant of Equations currently requires a version of Coq master and a modification of the HoTT library which can be built using:
+The HoTT variant of Equations works with Coq 8.10 and coq-hott 8.10 an up.
+To install the plugin in an environment where `hoqc` is available, simply run:

     ./configure.sh HoTT

-This will clone a branch of HoTT and build it in Equations-HoTT, then one can make Equations and its library using:
+Then you can follow the standard instructions:

-    make
+    make all install

+Note that only one of the HoTT variant or the standard variant can be installed at any given time.
+To import the plugin in Coq, use:

+    Require Import Equations.HoTT.All.